Regular Season Divisions

 AA Ball: Ages 8-10

-This competitive level of play continues skill development and introduces specific position play.
+This level of play continues skill development and introduces more competitive, position specific play.
 All players get the chance to start pitching and hitting from pitches.
 Players attend evaluations and teams are selected through a draft process where skills and friendships are taken into account to form evenly-skilled teams.

 · Pitching